Bats are the most common mammals you’ll find in Costa Rica. The different types of bats in Costa Rica differ in size and color.

 19. Lesser Bulldog Bat

-The lesser bulldog bat (Noctilio albiventris), found across Central America and northern South America, is insectivorous and carnivorous.
-It’s also among the types of bats in Costa Rica.
+The lesser bulldog bat (Noctilio albiventris) is an insectivorous and carnivorous bat found across Central America and northern South America.
+It is also among the types of bats in Costa Rica.

-The bat has large feet that are used to sweep the water’s surface to capture prey and precise echolocation.
+The bat’s large feet sweep the water’s surface to capture prey and provide precise echolocation.

 Lesser bulldog bats prefer terrestrial habitats and dwell in hollow trees or human-made buildings near bodies of water or other wet areas.